FAQs

 The Ohio State Treasurer offers a 3% reduction in the interest rate on a loan for solar panels called Eco-link for residential, and Re-Energize Ohio for commercial installations.
 Leasing arrangements are available on large solar installations.

-When a property with solar is sold, the value of the property should be higher than other similar prope11ies without solar, since the electric bill will be considerably lower.
+When a property with solar is sold, the value of the property should be higher than other similar properties without solar, since the electric bill will be considerably lower.